Fourth Creek Congregation: History

-The Fourth Creek was named as such because it was the fourth creek encountered when going west from Salisbury, the earlies town in the area that was founded in 1753.
-In 1750, a Presbyterian minister, John Thompson, purchased seven parcels of land that he sold to settlers that became members of his Fourth Creek Congregation.
-John Thompson left the congregation in 1753, after which missionaries from the synods of Philadelphia and New York served the congregation.
-A nearby fort, Fort Dobbs was constructed for defense of the settlers in 1756 and remained until 1766.
+The Fourth Creek was so named because it was the fourth creek encountered when travelling west from Salisbury, the earliest town in the area, that was founded in 1753.
+In 1750, a Presbyterian minister, John Thompson purchased seven parcels of land, that he sold to settlers who became members of his Fourth Creek Congregation.
+Thompson left the congregation in 1753, after which missionaries from the Synods of Philadelphia and New York served the church.
+A nearby fort, Fort Dobbs, was constructed for the defense of the settlers in 1756 and remained until 1766.